bcgov/NotifyBC/docs/docs/config/notification.md

 }
 ```

-The _successfulDispatches_ field of the notification record will then contain an array of subscription *id*s of the successful dispatches.
+The _dispatch.successful_ field of the notification record will then contain an array of subscription *id*s of the successful dispatches.

 A successful dispatch only means the sending is successful.
 It doesn't guarantee the recipient can receive the notification.
 [Bounce](../config-notificationBounce/) may occur for a successful dispatch.